Turnover Chess - Official Rules

 Siege

-In Turnover Chess, a stalemate is considered a siege, so the game will NEVER end with a stalemate draw.
-It's considered that the "King" is in siege inside his Castle, and in this case the player must move, even to a square under attack.
+In Turnover Chess, a stalemate is considered a Siege, so the game will NEVER end with a stalemate draw unless if both players have just and only 1 Castle (lack of material).
+It's considered that the "King" is in siege inside his Castle.

 Stalemate: